Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles

 We use this equation together with Eqs.~(\ref{totale}), (\ref{lumie0}) and (\ref{lumir}) to determine how the horizon temperature $T^+_\gamma(t)$ decreases in time,

 where the factor $\eta$ in the second line comes from the boundary condition (\ref{bhcon}).
-In the halo decay equation (\ref{dedt1}), we particularly consider a large $\gamma_e\gg 1$ channel, because it dominates the energy dissipation of the horizon halo.
-Before presenting numerical calculations, we note that in the luminosities $L_\gamma^0$ (\ref{lumig}) and $L_e$ (\ref{lumie0}), and $dT^+_\gamma/dt$ (\ref{dedt1}), the gravitational redshift in energy and the gravitational dilation in time are simplified.
+In the fireshell decay equation (\ref{dedt1}), we particularly consider a large $\gamma_e\gg 1$ channel, because it dominates the energy dissipation of the fireshell.
+Before presenting numerical calculations, we note that the gravitational redshift factor in energy and the gravitational dilation in time are simplified in the luminosities $L_\gamma^0$ (\ref{lumig}) and $L_e$ (\ref{lumie0}), and the temperature variation $dT^+_\gamma/dt$ (\ref{dedt1}).

-For a given $\gamma_e\gg 1$ value and an initial value $T^+_\gamma(0)$ at the time $t=0$, we use the numerical result $N_e/\bar N_e$ (\ref{prob2i}) as a function of $T^+_\gamma(t)$ to integrate the halo decay equation (\ref{dedt1}) over the time.
+For a given channel $\gamma_e\gg 1$ value and an initial value $T^+_\gamma(0)$ at the time $t=0$, we use the numerical result $N_e/\bar N_e$ (\ref{prob2i}) as a function of $T^+_\gamma(t)$ to integrate the fireshell decay equation (\ref{dedt1}) over the time.
 Furthermore, substituting the numerical solution $T^+_\gamma(t)/m_e$ into $(N_e/\bar N_e)$ and $(n_\gamma^+/m_e^3)$ in Eq.~(\ref{lumie0}), we calculate the UHE emission luminosity $L_e(t)$ declining as a function of the time $t/\tau_e$.
-Although complex, we calculate the numerical integrations using the program in Mathematics.
-Figure \ref{Letime} shows that the numerical results of the horizon temperature $T^+_\gamma(t)/m_e$, accelerated electron fraction $N_e(t)/\bar N_e$, and the UHE emission luminosity $L_e(t)$ monotonically decrease in the time $t/\tau_e$ varying up to $10^{26}\tau_e$, which is about days.
-The results show two phases. (i) The initial phase: the UHE emission initially dominates over the blackbody radiation $L_e/L_\gamma^0 > 1$, and the turning point to $L_e/L_\gamma^0 < 1$ occurs around $t=10^{25}\tau_e$ when $T^+_\gamma\approx 10 m_e$, and $N_e(t)/\bar N_e$ drops significantly. (ii) The later phase: the horizon halo cooling process attributed to the blackbody radiation $L_\gamma^0$ (\ref{lumig}) and the temperature $T^+_\gamma$ drops at a different slope from that in the initial phase.
+We calculate these integrations numerically by using the Mathematica program.
+Figure \ref{Letime} shows that the numerical results of the horizon temperature $T^+_\gamma(t)/m_e$, the accelerated electron fraction $N_e(t)/\bar N_e$, and the UHE emission luminosity $L_e(t)$ monotonically decrease in time $t/\tau_e$ varying up to $10^{26}\tau_e$, which is about days.
+The results show two phases: \begin{enumerate}[(i)] \item The initial phase: the UHE emission initially dominates over the blackbody radiation $L_e/L_\gamma^0 > 1$, and the turning point to $L_e/L_\gamma^0 < 1$ occurs around $t=10^{25}\tau_e$ when the temperature $T^+_\gamma\approx 10 m_e$, and the accelerated electron fraction $N_e(t)/\bar N_e$ decreases significantly in time. \item The latter phase: the fireshell cooling process is attributed to the blackbody radiation $L_\gamma^0$ (\ref{lumig}) and the temperature $T^+_\gamma(t)$ decreases in time at a different slope (power law) from the one in the initial phase. \end{enumerate}